Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 By using similar elements and shapes in your composition.

-Pointillism is a good example of this being done.
+Pointillism is an excellent example of this being done.

 A piece can be done with several dots.
 We do not see them individually, but as a whole, forming the picture!
 This is something I talk about (Stippling also known as Pointillism) on my article on Shading Drawings.